ioio-creative/dnd-grid-tutorial-trial/README.md

 # dnd-grid-tutorial-trial
 My attempt at following the great tutorial [How To Build a Drag-and-Drop Grid in React](https://medium.com/better-programming/how-to-build-a-drag-and-drop-grid-in-react-3008c5384b29), by [Tomasz Fiechowski](https://medium.com/@tomasz.fiechowski).

-This is Tomasz's original [source code](https://github.com/tfiechowski/react-dnd-grid-tutorial).
+Tomasz's original source code can be found [here](https://github.com/tfiechowski/react-dnd-grid-tutorial).

 I was looking for a solution of doing 2D grid item sorting by drag and drop and Tomasz demonstrated what I needed via [react-dnd](https://react-dnd.github.io/react-dnd/docs/overview).